top of page

 Cymbal Tension (Uni)

-Each drummer plays a little different when it comes to their cymbal tension setting.
-You can adjust most all of the cymbal tensions in edit mode.
-Press the left controllers analog stick in to enter "Edit Mode".
-Place your left hand over the instruments blue mod cube, the instruments mode menu will appear, lower and raise the tension.
-All tension settings will save and load with your kit.
+Every drummer plays a little different when it comes to their cymbal tension setting.
+This is basically how much you want your cymbal to move around when you hit it.
+You can adjust most all of the cymbal tensions in Edit Mode.
+Press the left controllers analog stick in to enter Edit Mode, then place your left hand over a crash cymbal blue mod cube, the instruments Mod Menu will appear, lower and raise the desired tension.
+The higher the tension, the less movement that cymbal will have.
+All tension settings will save and load with your kit and have tension display values.

 Custom Art Packs (PC)

 Standalone VR Drums Ult.
-Mod Viewer
+Mod Viewer (PC Optional)

 VRDUS Mod Viewer is a standalone application that you can use on PC to quickly view stick creations, or whole custom art packs.
 It can be downloaded from in the Links/Tool section.
 You do not need to own the base game to run the Mod Viewer and create art packs for yourself or others.
 Image templates are included.